The International Investigations Review: Turkey

 While prosecutors and courts are less reluctant to apply the TPC and penalise white-collar crimes in the private sector, unfortunately Turkey's implementation of anti-corruption and anti-bribery laws in the public sector is not among the country's strengths.
-In January 2021, Transparency International released its annual Corruption Perception Index.
-This year, with a score of 40, Turkey has risen to 86th place out of 180 countries.
-Compared to last year, Turkey rose five places with an increase of one point.
-However, this does not change the fact that Turkey has lost nine points since 2012.
+In February 2022, Transparency International released the 2021 Corruption Perception Index.
+This year, with a score of 38, Turkey has dropped to the 96th place out of 180 countries.
+Compared to the previous year, Turkey dropped 10 places with a decrease of two points.
+Turkey is among the countries that lost the most points since 2012.

 In investigations conducted in recent years, it is generally seen that clear, accurate and unbiased reports prepared by forensic accounting professionals and digital forensic experts have become more critical in the results of court cases.
 There is an increasing trend that these reports become extremely crucial elements in legal procedures, as they provide properly and legally obtained documentary evidence and interview notes derived from interviews with witnesses.
 Prosecutors generally take these reports seriously and more often than not base their indictments on the findings highlighted in these reports.